yohannzapata/hotel-reservation/README.md

 java Main
 ```

-The program will create a `SAVES/` folder in the folder where you run it.
+The program creates the `SAVES/` folder in the same folder where you run it.

-## Logins
+## Login Information

-- manager login is `admin` / `password123`
+- Manager login uses the built-in credentials `admin` / `password123`.
-- receptionist accounts are saved in `SAVES/RECEPTIONIST.txt`
+- Receptionist accounts are stored in `SAVES/RECEPTIONIST.txt`.

 ## Saved Data Files

-The program stores data as plain text files inside `SAVES/`.
+The program stores information as plain text files inside `SAVES/`.

 ### `CLIENTS.txt`